 As part of “Take Dad to ‘Dunkirk’ This Weekend,” I took my father and caught the film a second time.
 I rarely do that, but period pieces/WWII movies and films about boats are kind of my thing.
 OK, “things.”

-One element I fixated on second time around was how Nolan didn’t alter the design of the boats to suit filming purposes.
+One element I fixated on second time around was how writer-director Christoper Nolan didn’t alter the design of the boats to suit filming purposes.
 Thus, a shroud (cable) holding up a mast on “Moonstone” gets in Oscar-winner Mark Rylance’s face for a few shots.

 Another I fixated on was the inspiration for this fictional part of the story.
 “Moonstone’s” story appears to be close to that of “Sundowner,” owned by Charles Lightoller, a former “Titanic” officer, sailed by that owner, his son and a friend of his son to the beach that late spring of 1940.
 Their story is altered for the movie –the names and backgrounds changed to heighten the pathos and the drama — in a very touching way.

 Here’s “Sundowner.”
 Ran across that photo on Wikipedia.

 The boat used in the movie was not an actual Dunkirk “little ship,” but an antique 43 footer — “Revlis.”
-That name, by the way, is “Silver” spelled packwards.
+That name, by the way, is “Silver” spelled backwards.
 The wooden motor-sailor seems even smaller in the movie, and yes, she was used by the Navy during WWII — just not at Dunkirk.
 Thus, renting her and recreating studio interiors of her involved less risk to an actual “Little Ship.”
 Film crews can be rough on historic objects and locations.